Hello from the Bay Area.

 also about me

 • Growing up, I loved school; I once got sent home sick in kindergarten and cried about missing out.
-My teachers were my greatest role models growing up in Bay Area public schools, and I feel strongly about contributing to public education in the future.
+My teachers were my greatest role models growing up in Bay Area public schools, and I feel strongly about contributing to public education in my work.

-• I could talk your head off about the following podcasts: Reply All, Throughline, The Experiment, California Love, Floodlines, Radiolab (ft.
-Dolly Parton's America, Mixtape), Trojan Horse Affair.
+• I could talk your head off about the following podcasts: Reply All, The Experiment, California Love, Floodlines, Radiolab (Dolly Parton's America, Mixtape), Heavyweight.

 • I collect postcards ~